What is a passphrase and should you use one?

 Passphrases are easy to remember

-No human can remember passwords that look like the example above, “ac=oei$EdrN5`2k”.
+No human can (or is willing to) remember multiple passwords that look like the example above, “ac=oei$EdrN5`2k”.
 It’s just too hard.
 However, you can probably already say the passphrase we’ve been using without reading it, “monkey plains milk Europe”.

 Passphrases are long and complex